Scottish beauty Tilda Swinton has less than 10 minutes to chitchat.

 In 2004, Tilda stopped in the Angelika Film center while promoting “Young Adam.”

-She was exceedingly gracious and said it was her second trip to Big D.
+She was exceedingly gracious and said she's visited Big D once before.